 A bright and caring medical future

-When her medical training is complete, Nelson says she may ask to serve as a physician in the business that has successively employed her mom, dad, aunt, uncle and sister.
+When her medical training is complete, Nadia says she may ask to serve as a physician in the business that has successively employed her mom, dad, aunt, uncle and sister.
 She points out that both grandparents remain very active in ACR; in fact, her grandpa may someday write her letter of recommendation for medical school — a service he offers many promising interns.

 “It’s very much a family business, and we hear interesting stories when we all get together,” she says.
 “Obviously the company is very near and dear to my heart.”